top of page

 Scrap Metal / White Goods

 Residents are encouraged to call salvage contractors to dispose of scrap metals and white goods.
-These items may be brought to the county transfer station of landfills for recycling or disposal.
-Some countyies may charge a fee.
+These items may be brought to the county Transfer Station or Landfill for recycling or disposal.
+Some counties may charge a fee.
+Those items containing refrigerants will be separated, and the refrigerant will be reclaimed by trained personnel in accordance with EPA regulations prior to disposal.